tabonham/100_days_of_code/Log.md

 #R1D11
 I watched a couple of (what is) UX videos.
 I just wanted to see what the design side of websites is like.
 You, since that is kinda what my new job will be like.

+#RD12
+I made a simple JS bg color changer and pushed it to GitHub. :)